kumarishan/errors/README.md

 var ErrMissingIdParameter := Extend(ErrInvalidInput, "Missing Id Parameter")
 ```

 `New` creates a new error.

-And `Extend` creates a new error whish satisfies `Is` relationship with the error it extends.
+And `Extend` creates a new error which satisfies `Is` relationship with the error it extends.

 ```golang
 errors.Is(ErrMissingIdParameter, ErrInvalidInput) // will return true